Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │  • In implicit form: Hope is the patterns stored in model     │ │  • Under transform: Hope is preserved                          │ │                                                                 │
-│  Hope is not A or B—it's what's INVARIANT between them.       │ │                                                                 │
-│  ════════════════════════════════════════════════════════════  │
+│  Hope is not A or B; it is what is INVARIANT between them.    │ │                                                                 │ │  ════════════════════════════════════════════════════════════  │
 │                                                                 │